boubouleuh/Nickel-BeamMP-Plugin/README.md

 Simply add the .lua file to your "BeamServer/Resources/Server/Nickel" directory (it's an example).
 On the first launch of the server with the plugin, you will need to modify the staffs.txt file located in the server root directory and add your username or use "addstaff <username>" in the server console in order to access the commands.
 From there, you can use the ;addstaff command to add additional staff members to the server.

 # Discord
-WE KNOW HAVE A DISCORD !
+WE NOW HAVE A DISCORD !
 GO CHECK IT OUT :
 [Nickel discord](https://discord.gg/h5P84FFw7B)

 # Conclusion